lankm/CSE_Repository/CSE_Directory/Sandbox/physics.md

 Rotation follows similar principles of translation. ori is a transformation quaternion in the form **ori = cos(t) + sin(t)(bi + cj + dk)** where t is fixed.
 This rotates any given point around an axis through the center of mass to an initial position. rot is of the form (bi + cj+ dk) and is the current vector which there is velocity around.
 To calculate the rotation quaternion, calculate **q = cos(vel\*time) + sin(vel\*time)\*rot**.
 To update ori simple left multiply: **ori = q\*ori**

-The intermediate axis theorem is not considered at this moment.
+The intermediate axis theorem is not considered at this time.

+gyroscopic precession is not considered at this time.

 ## Object
 ```